davidmiller2013/real-estate-supervised-ml/README.md

 Zillow is famous for using state of the art statistical and machine learning models to produce Zestimates (their trademarked valuation model).

 To calculate a Zestimate, Zillow uses a sophisticated neural network-based model that incorporates data from the following sources:
-    - County and tax assessor records and direct feeds from hundreds of multiple listing services and brokerages
+  - County and tax assessor records
+  - Direct feeds from listing services and brokerages
-    - Home characteristics including square footage, location or the number of bathrooms
+  - Home characteristics
-    - On-market data such as listing price, description, comparable homes in the area and days on the market
+  - On-market data
-    - Off-market data — tax assessments, prior sales and other publicly available records
+  - Off-market data
-    - Market trends, including seasonal changes in demand
+  - Market trends

 https://www.zillow.com/research/zestimate-forecast-methodology/